rjmsecurity/ontologia/CompTIA Network+ N10-008/1.1 OSI model/Layer 3 – Network.md

 - aka the *routing layer* because it's associated with IP addresses
 - any device that makes forwarding decisions based on IP addresses is communicating at layer 3
-- also the layer where frames are *fragmented*, or broken up, to be able to move between networks
+- also the layer where packets are *fragmented*, or broken up, to be able to move between networks
 - e.g. from Ethernet to WAN back to Ethernet network